-Medication Not Administered as Scheduled: Staff must make a courtesy call to parents to inform them of this to determine what the next steps will be (ex. parent may delay the next dose they plan to administer at home, etc.).
+Medication Not Administered as Scheduled: Staff must make a courtesy call to parents to inform them and determine what the next steps will be (i.e. parent may move up or delay the next dose they plan to administer, etc.).

-Medication Administered to the Wrong Child: Staff must document this on the Medication Authorization Form, create an incident report for the child who was erroneously given the medication, notify the Supervisor and monitor that child for adverse effects.
-Staff must inform the parents of the child who was erroneously administered medication as soon as possible.
-If adverse symptoms are evident upon erroneous administration of medication, staff must call local Emergency Medical Services.
-Staff must also inform the parents of the child who the medication belongs to and determine what the next steps will be.
+Medication Administered to the Wrong Child: Staff must notify the Supervisor/designate, inform the parents of the child who was erroneously administered medication as soon as possible, monitor that child for adverse effects and create an incident report.
+If adverse symptoms are evident, staff must call local emergency services and create an illness report.
+Additionally, staff must inform the parents of the child who the medication belongs to and follow their direction for next steps.

 Medication Dosage Administered Incorrectly: Staff must document this on the Medication Authorization Form, notify the Supervisor, inform the parents as soon as possible and monitor the child for adverse effects.
-If adverse symptoms are evident upon incorrect administration of medication, staff must call local Emergency Medical Services.
+If adverse symptoms are evident, staff must call local emergency services and create an illness report.